Coeliac disease: Signs and symptoms

 Coeliac disease causes a wide range of symptoms and complications that can involve several different organs.
 The presentation of coeliac disease can be classified as classic, non-classic, and subclinical.
-Classic coeliac disease is commonly seen in young children, but can affect any age group, and is characterized by malabsorption manifesting as diarrhoea, weight loss, and failure to thrive.
-Non-classic coeliac disease is seen more often in adults and symptoms primarily manifest outside of the intestine (extraintestinal).
+Classic coeliac disease is commonly seen in young children, but can affect any age group, and is characterised by malabsorption manifesting as diarrhoea, weight loss, and failure to thrive.
+Non-classic coeliac disease is seen more often in adults, and symptoms primarily manifest outside the intestine (extraintestinal).
 Many undiagnosed individuals who consider themselves asymptomatic are, in fact, not, but rather have become accustomed to living in a state of chronically compromised health.
-After starting a gluten-free diet and subsequent improvement becomes evident, such individuals are often able to retrospectively recall and recognise prior symptoms of their untreated disease that they had mistakenly ignored.
+After starting a gluten-free diet and a subsequent improvement becomes evident, such individuals are often able to retrospectively recall and recognise prior symptoms of their untreated disease that they had mistakenly ignored.

 Gastrointestinal

-Diarrhoea that is characteristic of coeliac disease is chronic, sometimes pale, of large volume, and abnormally foul in odor.
+Diarrhoea that is characteristic of coeliac disease is chronic, sometimes pale, of large volume, and abnormally foul in odour.
 Other symptoms of coeliac disease include abdominal pain, cramping, bloating with abdominal distension, and mouth ulcers.
 As the bowels become more damaged, lactose intolerance can develop.
-Frequently, the symptoms are ascribed to irritable bowel syndrome (IBS), only later to be recognised as coeliac disease.